Leiden University Fund.

 Purpose

 The aim of the fund is to study tolerance through education and research at both the Faculty of Humanities and Law.
-Preferably in the context of the Uytenbogaert Chair (in formation) with the appointment of a professor and / or doctoral candidate who will be engaged in teaching and research within the objective.
+Preferably in the context of the Uytenbogaert Chair with the appointment of a professor and/or doctoral candidate who will be engaged in teaching and research within the objective.

 The Jobje van den Bergh-Simons Fund was established in 2018 by R.F. van den Bergh.